- Application procedure and deadlines for BA and MA

 - Katarzyna Śledziewska - digital economy

-- Agata Trzcińska - economic psychology, economic socialization, saving, psychology of capital markets
+- Agata Trzcińska - economic psychology, economic socialization, saving, economic education

 - Tomasz Żylicz - non-financial incentives in environmental protection, principal-agent problems in environmental management, environmental protection in industrial firms, environmental preferences of households.